PLAN OF ADJUSTMENT:

 The proposed Plan of Adjustment restructures Commonwealth claims, including:

-The Oversight Board reached agreements with retirees, certain bondholders, and public service employees who support the Plan as a compromise to lift Puerto Rico out of the bankruptcy-like situation it is in right now.
+The Oversight Board reached agreements with retirees, certain bondholders, and public service employees who support the Plan as a compromise to lift Puerto Rico out of bankruptcy.

-Puerto Rico’s Central Government has about $13.4 billion of general obligation (GO) bonds and direct obligations outstanding and $5 billion of other guaranteed debt.
-The GO bondholders claim they have priority over the Government revenues from taxes and fees.
+Puerto Rico’s Central Government has about $14 billion of general obligation (GO) bonds and direct obligations outstanding and $5 billion of other guaranteed debt.

 Employee Retirement System Bonds

 The Employees Retirement System (ERS) is a trust established to provide pension and other benefits to retired employees of the Government, most of the public corporations and the municipalities.
-ERS has approximately about $3.2 billion of bond payable from by ERS assets and employer contributions to ERS.
+ERS has approximately about $3.2 billion of bond debt outstanding.

 When PROMESA was enacted in 2016, it allowed the Puerto Rico Government and its instrumentalities, like PREPA, to stop all debt payments to allow for the restructuring of the debt.That stay was replaced by the automatic stay under the Bankruptcy Code when the relevant entities commenced their respective Title III cases under PROMESA, and Puerto Rico has not made most of its debt payments since.The stay will eventually be lifted and without the restructuring, Puerto Rico would be legally obligated to pay the full debt unless a Plan of Adjustment is approved by the court.